 Bedding and Nesting

-Line the cage floor with a soft bedding like paper or wood shavings.
-Lovebirds also enjoy having a cosy nesting box or hut in their cage, where they can retreat and feel secure.
+Line the cage floor with soft bedding like paper or wood shavings.
+Lovebirds also enjoy having a cozy nesting box or hut in their cage, where they can retreat and feel secure.

 Diet and Nutrition